 An asset is deemed substantially complete when the structure or project is ready for the purpose for which it was constructed.

 Depreciation Policy

+The Authority performed a study of the useful lives and revised the useful lives of certain asset categories on a prospective basis.
 Capital assets are depreciated using straight-line method over their estimated useful lives as follows: